information

 1. No member shall knowingly or willfully be dishonest or untruthful in giving a statement or testimony, in creating a report, in any official oral or written communication, or in giving any statement about actions taken that relate to the member’s own or another member’s employment or position.
 Being dishonest or untruthful includes knowingly or willfully: making false statements, falsifying work-related records or official documents, omitting material facts or material information, or answering questions or providing information in a manner that is incomplete, evasive, deceptive, or misleading.

 1.1.
-Theserequirements apply to any report, investigations, or communication concerning Bureau business, including, but not limited to, oral communications, written reports, transmissions to the Bureau of Emergency Communications, testimony in legal proceedings and communications to members via radio, telephone, pager, e-mail, text, or mobile data computer (MDC).
+These requirements apply to any report, investigations, or communication concerning Bureau business, including, but not limited to, oral communications, written reports, transmissions to the Bureau of Emergency Communications, testimony in legal proceedings and communications to members via radio, telephone, pager, e-mail, text, or mobile data computer.

-3. Members are obligated under this directive to respond fully and truthfully to questions about any action taken that relates to the member’s employment or position, or to the employment or position of another member, regardless of whether such information is requested during a formal investigation or during the course of business.
+4. Members shall respond fully and truthfully to questions relating to their employment or position, or to the employment or position of another member, regardless of whether such information is requested during a formal investigation or during the course of business.

 Upcoming and Recent Changes